Leave Me Alone (Michael Jackson song)

-"Leave Me Alone" is a song by American recording artist Michael Jackson from his seventh studio album, Bad (1987).
-It was released as the eighth single outside of North America on February 13, 1989 and appears only on the CD and 2001 cassette editions of Bad.
+"Leave Me Alone" is a song by American singer Michael Jackson from his seventh studio album, Bad (1987).
+It was released as the eighth single outside of North America on February 13, 1989, and originally only appeared on CD editions of Bad, as well as the 2001 cassette and digital editions.
 It was written and composed by Jackson and produced by Jackson and Quincy Jones.

 "Leave Me Alone" topped the charts in Greece, the Republic of Ireland, and Spain (in 2006), and peaked within the top ten of the charts in Belgium, New Zealand, Spain (upon its original release), and the United Kingdom.
 "Leave Me Alone" was generally well received by critics.
 In the music video, Jackson pokes fun at the rumors about him.
 The video was the recipient of a Grammy Award in 1990 for Best Music Video.
-The song was never performed on any of Jackson's tours.